words/wikipedia-tldr/readme.md

 # wikipedia-tldr

-> Grab the first paragraph from any Wikipedia article
+> Grab the first paragraph of any Wikipedia page

 Use it programmatically with JavaScript to fetch JSON, or use the command line interface (CLI) to look stuff up from your terminal.